rsmacapinlac/macapinlac.com/pages/03.blog/07.2021-week-16-more-of-the-same/blog.md

 ## This week

-- Improvements on the home server setup: mostly routine clean up of [Home Assistant](https://www.home-assistant.io/), and putting up a proxy server to make things easier to access.
+- Maintenance on the home IT setup: mostly routine clean up of [Home Assistant](https://www.home-assistant.io/), and putting up a proxy server to make things easier to access.
 - A _lot_ of physical clean up this week.
 - The first week back to the 2019 exercise routine.
 - Doing a lot of research for some good courses to take in line with the 2021 goals.